Technology Requirements for Online Classes

 How can I determine my current Internet speed?

-Adobe Reader: Adobe Reader software is the free global standard for viewing and printing PDF documents.
-It's the only PDF file viewer that can open and interact with all types of PDF content.
+Adobe Acrobat Reader software is the free global standard for viewing and printing PDF documents.
+It is the only PDF file viewer that can open and interact with all types of PDF content.
 Get the Free Reader Download.

-Respondus LockDown Browser™ is a secured browser used solely for taking online exams and quizzes for courses at Southern Union.
-If your instructor has chosen to require the Lockdown browser for their quiz or exam, you will need to install it one time for free on the computer you will use.
-Some instructors may also require the use of Respondus Monitor in addition to the Lockdown Browser (see below).
-Once installed, you simply open the browser (instead of Chrome or your usual browser), log in to Canvas and take your quiz.
+Respondus LockDown Browser™ is a secured browser used solely for taking online exams and quizzes in Canvas.
+If your instructor has chosen to require the Lockdown browser for a quiz or exam, you will need to install it once for free on the computer you will use.
+Once installed, you simply open the browser (instead of Chrome or your usual browser), log in to Canvas, and take your quiz.
 Read more about Respondus Lockdown Browser.
 Please note that some instructors may not allow the use of a mobile device for taking tests.

-Respondus Monitor is a video monitoring tool used by some instructors along with the Lockdown Browser that will allow for proctored, or supervised, exams that students will take online.
-Respondus Monitor can help ensure exam integrity for students taking their tests online outside of a testing center.
+Respondus Monitor is a video monitoring tool used by some instructors along with the Lockdown Browser.
+Monitor records each student as they test, and is used to help ensure exam integrity for students taking their tests online outside of a classroom or testing center.
 A camera and microphone are required to use Respondus Monitor.
 Each student's video is saved in Canvas, in case the instructor wants to review it later.

 - a high-speed internet connection

-- and a government issued photo ID (2 are strongly recommended).
+- an unexpired, government-issued photo ID (2 are strongly recommended).

 ProctorU recommends that you visit proctoru.com/testitout prior to your proctoring session to test your equipment.
 For any technical problems you might have with your computer, you can click on the Chat button at the bottom left corner of the ProctorU screen.
 Type "transfer" in the chat box to get to a live person.
 You can also call ProctorU Support at 855-772-8678.

 At this time, ProctorU testing does not support the following for Live+ proctoring; however, they are working on solutions to accommodate every platform.